olejorik/AlternatingProjections.jl/docs/src/index.md

 using Revise
 ```

-Then I try different things with the introduced by the package commands, modify the code, and save the best pieces in test files or in the demo notebooks.
+Then I try different things with the introduced by the package commands, modify the code, and save the best pieces in test files or in the demo notebooks or in the `runtests.jl`.

 ### Documentation workflow
 in the second terminal window, in docs dirtectory, run